YiannisBourkelis/AdvancedColorPicker/README.md

 =====
 AdvancedColorPicker is very simple and easy to use:

+1. Include ColorPickerViewController project in your solution and add a reference to it.
-1. Create an instance of ColorPickerViewController
+2. Create an instance of ColorPickerViewController
-2. Show ColorPickerViewController.View
+3. Show ColorPickerViewController.View
-3. Subscribe to ColorPickerViewController.ColorPicked event, to be notified when the user picks a color
+4. Subscribe to ColorPickerViewController.ColorPicked event, to be notified when the user picks a color

 You can also use the ColorPickerViewController.SelectedColor property to get/set the selected color.
 When you change the value of this property and the ColorPickerViewController.View is visible, the color